spacetelescope/jwst/docs/jwst/skymatch/description.rst

 that for the next exposure we will get a similar background structure, albeit with an offset level (common to all images in an exposure).
-Using grouped images with a common background level offers several advantages: more data are used to compute the single sky level and it also allows adjusting background level of images (in the group) that do not overlap individually with any other images in other exposures.
+Using grouped images with a common background level offers several advantages: more data are used to compute the single sky level, and the background level of images that do not overlap individually with any other images in other exposures can still be adjusted (as long as they belong to a group).
 This is the default operating mode for the ``skymatch`` step.

 Identification of images that belong to the same "exposure" and therefore